-Skills and Experiences Ayman Antoun Margaret S. (Peg) Billson Sophie Brochu Patrick Decostre Elise Eberwein lan L. Edwards Marianne Harrison Alan N. MacGibbon Mary Lou Maher François Olivier Marc Parent Gen. David G. Perkins, USA (Ret.)
-Patrick M. Shanahan Knowledge of Industry Experience with, or understanding of, some or all of the markets or industries which are directly relevant to CAE, including civil aviation and defence. • • • • • • Strategic Leadership and Management Experience as senior executive of a public company or other major organization, and executive or management experience developing, evaluating and implementing a strategic plan. • • • • • • • • • • • • • 3 Finance / Accounting Experience with, or understanding of, financial accounting and reporting and corporate finance, and familiarity with internal financial and accounting controls and IFRS. • • • • • • • • 223 Human Resources / Compensation Experience with, or understanding of, executive compensation and benefits, including benefits and incentive programs, talent management and retention, leadership development, and succession planning. • • • • • • • • • • • • • Government Relations Experience with, or understanding of, regulatory, political and public policy in Canada, the United States and/or international jurisdictions. • • • • • • • • , EP3 R&D Experience with the oversight of large-scale R&D programs. • • • Legal / Governance Experience with, or understanding of, corporate governance issues and practices, including the legal, compliance and regulatory environment applicable to public companies or other major organizations. • • • ⊘₽ Information Technology / Cybersecurity / Digital Experience with, or understanding of, the design and implementation, or oversight of the design and implementation, of enterprise-wide information technology systems, client-based digital infrastructures, data analytics, privacy and cybersecurity strategy and policies. • • • • • • • ۲ Sustainability Experience with, or understanding of, sustainability practices and programs, including climate change and decarbonization, health and safety, diversity, equity and inclusion and social responsibility. • • • • • • • / 5 Risk Management Experience with, or understanding of, the identification and assessment of risks and risk management systems. • • • • • • • • • P International Markets Experience with, or understanding of, overseas markets where the Company has operations. • • • • • (S) Capital Markets / M&A Experience overseeing the allocation of capital to ensure superior risk-adjusted financial returns and in capital structure strategy and corporate transactions, including mergers, acquisitions, or divestitures of major assets and/or private/public entities. • • • • • • Manufacturing / Supply Chain Experience with, or understanding of, sourcing, manufacturing, supply chain, infrastructure, information management, logistics, and product development, distribution and marketing. • • • • • •
+Skills and Experiences Ayman Antoun Sophie Brochu Matthew Bromberg Patrick Decostre Elise Eberwein lan L. Edwards Marianne Harrison Pater Lee Katherine A. Lehman Mary Lou Maher Calin Rovinescu Patrick M. Shanahan Louis Têtu Ĭ. Knowledge of Industry Experience with, or understanding of, some or all of the markets or industries which are directly relevant to CAE, including civil aviation and defence. • • • • • Strategic Leadership and Management Experience as senior executive of a public company or other major organization, and executive or management experience developing, evaluating and implementing a strategic plan. • • • • • • • • • • • • Finance / Accounting Experience with, or understanding of, financial accounting and reporting and corporate finance, and familiarity with internal financial and accounting controls and IFRS. • • • • • • • • 22 Human Resources / Compensation Experience with, or understanding of, executive compensation and benefits, including benefits and incentive programs, talent management and retention, leadership development, and succession planning. • • • • • • • • • • • • • Government Relations Experience with, or understanding of, regulatory, political and public policy in Canada, the United States and/or international jurisdictions. • • • • • • • R&amp;D Experience with the oversight of large-scale R&D programs. • • • م ور الل Legal / Governance Experience with, or understanding of, corporate governance issues and practices, including the legal, compliance and regulatory environment applicable to public companies or other major organizations. • • ) ()P Information Technology / Cybersecurity / Digital Experience with, or understanding of, the design and implementation, or oversight of the design and implementation, of enterprise-wide information technology systems, client-based digital infrastructures, data analytics, privacy and cybersecurity strategy and policies. • • • • ۲ Sustainability Experience with, or understanding of, sustainability practices and programs, including climate change and decarbonization, health and safety, inclusion and equal opportunities and social responsibility. • • • • • • • • Risk Management Experience with, or understanding of, the identification and assessment of risks and risk management systems. • • • • • • • • • • • International Markets Experience with, or understanding of, overseas markets where the Company has operations. • • • • • (S) Capital Markets / M&A Experience overseeing the allocation of capital to ensure superior risk-adjusted financial returns and in capital structure strategy and corporate transactions, including mergers, acquisitions, or divestitures of major assets and/or private/public entities. • • • • • • • • • Manufacturing / Supply Chain Experience with, or understanding of, sourcing, manufacturing, supply chain, infrastructure, information management, logistics, and product development, distribution and marketing. • • • • • •